daos-stack/daos/docs/admin/administration.md

 To add a new server to an existing DAOS system, one should install:

 - the relevant certificates
-- the server yaml file pointing to the access points of the running DAOS system
+- the server yml file pointing to the access points of the running DAOS system

 The daos\_control.yml file should also be updated to include the new DAOS server.

-Then starts the daos\_server via systemd and format the new server via dmg as follows:
+Then start the daos\_server via the systemd command and format the new server via dmg as follows:

 ```